erkkah/timogrios/README.md

-# TIMOGRiOS - TIny MObile GRaphics starter template *for iOS*
+# TIMOGRiOS - TIny MObile GRaphics starter template for iOS :tiger:

-TIMOGRiOS is a tiny iOS starter template for creating fullscreen 2D apps using the [TIGR](https://github.com/erkkah/tigr) library.
+**TIMOGRiOS** is a tiny iOS starter template for creating fullscreen 2D apps using the [TIGR](https://github.com/erkkah/tigr) library.

 Like TIGR, TIMOGRiOS is designed to be small and mostly independent.
 The "hello world" app bundle is less than 350k.

-TIMOGRiOS takes away a lot of the hassles of working with iOS apps and makes the complete development cycle super fast.
-Oh, and don't even have to open Xcode.
+TIMOGRiOS takes away a lot of the hassle of working with iOS apps and makes the complete development cycle super fast.

+Oh, and you don't even have to open up Xcode to compile, debug and sign your apps!

-## Prerequisites
+## Prerequisites :shopping:

 *To just run on a Simulator:*